telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-office2019-theme.md

 # Office2019 Theme

 With the **R3 2020** release of the **UI for WPF** suite we have introduced the brand new **Office2019 theme**.
 Inspired by the well-known Microsoft Office productivity suite and its latest version, the Office2019 theme is here to help re-creating and delivering that fresh and smooth look and feel to your WPF apps.
-Explore the Light, Gray and Dark built-in color variations of the Office2019 theme and get off to a flying with your WPF applications.
+Explore the Light, Gray and Dark built-in color variations of the Office2019 theme and get off to a flying start with your WPF applications.

 Jump to the following topics to learn about the specifics of the theme's palette and features.